About Crew Family Orchards

 "Crew Family Orchards" is the trade name of Crew Family Enterprises, LLC.

-Amanda is the boss of Crew Family Orchards.
-Nate manages the tree cultivation, as well as running our sister business, DeepRichDirt Publishing.
-You'll also find our two boys, Jackson and Willy, running around, climbing trees and being boys.
+Amanda is the boss of the food business.
+Nate manages tree cultivation as well as running our little sister business, DeepRichDirt Publishing.
+You'll find our two boys, Jackson and Willy, running around, climbing trees and being boys.

-So far, besides a small and growing grove of olive trees on our orchard "Fynghoed" in Wagram (and a few olive trees in Fayetteville, too) we're cultivating several different varieties of fruits at our Urban Orchard in Fayetteville.
+So far, besides a small and growing grove of olive trees on our orchard in Wagram we're cultivating several other varieties of fruits and nuts.
 We preserve and seek to naturally improve the soil quality and allow restoration of the original forest-based ecosystem of the land.

 With our friends, we're working hard to bring our neighbors the best in healthy local produce.
 Until our own produce supply grows larger in coming years, we are sourcing some organic local olive oil from our partners in the Southeast region, currently working closely with Green Gate Olive Grove of Florida.